-Collaborative law refers to a voluntary dispute resolution process that seeks to avoid litigation all together.
-The process can be shorter than it is when parties litigate their case, mainly because with collaborative law the parties control virtually everything, including timeframes.
-When parties litigate their case, the busy court dockets, the schedules of third parties, and other factors often lengthen the time between filing an action and obtaining a final resolution.
+Collaborative law refers to a voluntary dispute resolution process that seeks to avoid litigation altogether.
+Nicole L. Goetz is trained and experienced in collaborative law.
+The collaborative law process can be shorter than the traditional litigation approach, mainly because the parties control virtually everything, including timeframes.
+When parties litigate, the busy court dockets, schedules of third parties, and other factors often lengthen the time between filing an action and obtaining a final resolution.

-Generally, the goal is to contract with your spouse and his or her attorney to communicate and work together, or “collaborate,” to resolve the dispute that avoids the perils of the adversarial court system and provides for a result that leaves both parties financial and emotionally intact.
+Generally, the goal is to contract with your spouse and his or her attorney to communicate and work together, or “collaborate,” to resolve the dispute, avoiding the perils of the adversarial court system and provides for a result that leaves both parties financial and emotionally intact.
 However, the collaborative process requires that if the parties cannot settle their case, they must retain new counsel to litigate their dispute.

-Thus, collaborative law can be a great benefit to spouses who are committed to the process and will work towards a mutually satisfying settlement.
-Nicole L. Goetz is a collaboratively trained attorney.
+Thus, collaborative law can be a great benefit to spouses in Southwest Florida divorce cases who are committed to the process and will work towards a mutually satisfying settlement.
+However, it is not appropriate in every case.
 If you would like more information on collaborative law and whether it might be the right choice for you, please contact our office in Naples, Florida to schedule a confidential consultation with Nicole L. Goetz.